MadameMalady/My-Waydroid-Manager/README.md

 My Waydroid Manager is a WORK IN PROGRESS and comes with absolutely no gurantee of being compatible with your use-case.

-My Waydroid Manager should work to build from source / install Waydroid on the following platforms (with Gnome or Phosh DE):
+My Waydroid Manager should work to install Waydroid on the following platforms (with Gnome or Phosh DE):

 Mobian
 Debian